 Master of Business Administration

-Program Coordinator - Dr. Brittany Anderson
+Program Coordinator - Dr. Cathleen Golden

 The Master of Business Administration is a 36-credit graduate degree program that will also allow students the option to select from four concentrations: Accounting, Project Management, Health and Human Services Administration, and Non-Profit Management.
 Graduates with the Accounting concentration (who also have a baccalaureate degree in Accounting) will be able to meet the 150 hour requirement for CPA licensure and membership in the American Institute of Certified Public Accountants (AICPA).
 Graduates of all concentrations will be able to take leadership roles in innovative businesses locally and nationally.